neilalexander/vyatta-cjdns/README.md

 ### Configuration

-To establish a peering is straight-forward; replace `bind-address` with the address you want cjdroute to listen on:
+To establish a peering is straight-forward; replace `bind-address` with the address you want cjdroute to listen on in `ip:port` format:
 ```
 configure
-set interfaces cjdns tun0 udp-interface 0 bind-address 'a.b.c.d:e'
+set interfaces cjdns tun0 udp-interface 0 bind-address a.b.c.d:e
-set interfaces cjdns tun0 udp-interface 0 peers 'a.b.c.d:e' password xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+set interfaces cjdns tun0 udp-interface 0 peers a.b.c.d:e password xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-set interfaces cjdns tun0 udp-interface 0 peers 'a.b.c.d:e' publickey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.k
+set interfaces cjdns tun0 udp-interface 0 peers a.b.c.d:e publickey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.k
 commit
 ```
 To configure beacons to automatically peer with other devices on your network (assuming `switch0` is your internal interface):